BRUCE LICHT

 Twin #2: Are you kidding?
 That’s crazy-talk.
 This is definitely all there is.
 There’s no life beyond this reality.
 What kind of life would that be anyway?

-Twin #1: I’m not sure?
-But I think there will be more life after we are downloaded.
+Twin #1: I’m not sure… But I think there will be more after we are downloaded.
 How could this be all there is?
-Maybe we will use our legs and walk, hold things with our hands, eat what we choose to eat, meet others just like us, have other senses that we just can't understand at this point?
+Maybe we will use our legs and walk, hold things with our hands, eat what we choose, meet others just like us, have other senses that we just can't understand at this point?

 Twin #1: What if it's just different than it is here?
 Maybe we don't need that physical cord anymore?
 It’s kind of limiting, isn’t it?

-Twin #2: Okay, just for a moment, for conversation sake, let’s just say there’s life beyond.
+Twin #2: Okay, just for a moment, for conversation’s sake, let’s say there’s life beyond.
 Then why haven’t we ever heard of anyone coming back?
-I don’t believe in NDE’s—"Near Delivery Experiences”—where you move towards a bright light, see loved ones, etc. I think that can all be attributed to having bad gas.
+I don’t believe in NDEs—“Near Delivery Experiences”—where you move towards a bright light, see loved ones, and so on.
+I think that can all be attributed to having bad gas.
 The “after-womb” or “reincarnation into a new womb” is nothing but false hope.
 Delivery is the final act, before it’s curtains down, silence, and everything fades to even blacker.

 Twin #1: I don’t think so.
 I think you're a “delivery-denier.”
 I believe we will meet our Mother and she will love and care for us.

 Twin #2: Are you serious?
 Mother?
 You actually believe in Mother?
 If Mother exists, then where is she now?
 And what will she do?
-Dress us in cute matching onesies?
+Dress us in cute matching clothing?

 Twin #1: Just because you can’t see Mother doesn’t mean she doesn’t exist.
 I see Mother everywhere I look.
 She’s all around me.
 We were created in her image.
 Without her, this womb would not exist.